 - Skin rashes

 - Exercise interference

 - Breathing problems

 - Difficulty finding clothing that fits properly

-Your consultation with Tarak H. Patel, M.D.Your breast reduction consultation will serve as the first step toward making the decision to reduce the size of your breasts.
-During your personal consultation, Dr. Patel will address all of your questions and expectations.
-He will examine your breasts and discuss the variables that may affect the procedure including your age, the size and shape of your breasts and the condition of your skin.
-Together, you will discuss the positioning of the nipple and areola; they’ll be moved higher during your breast reduction surgery.
+Your breast reduction consultation will serve as the first step in deciding to reduce the size of your breasts.
+During your consultation at Cascade Eye & Skin Centers, Dr. Patel will address all of your questions, concerns, and expectations.
+He will also examine your breasts and discuss the variables that may affect the procedure, including your age, the size and shape of your breasts, and your skin condition.
+Together, you will talk about the positioning of your nipple and areola, as they will be moved higher during your breast reduction surgery.